 Paige Blackburn was selected as the region's top female field athlete.

-Scott Steffan, the 2013 National Pole Vault Coach of the Year and a three-time USTFCCCA Mountain Region Assistant Coach of the Year, is in his seventh season with the Air Force track and field team, where he serves as the event coach for the vertical jumps.
+Scott Steffan, the 2013 National Pole Vault Coach of the Year and a three-time USTFCCCA Mountain Region Assistant Coach of the Year, is in his eighth season with the Air Force track and field team, serving as the event coach for the vertical jumps.
 He was promoted to associate head coach prior to the start of the 2014 season, after spending the first six years as an assistant coach.

 Since his arrival in 2008, five members of the men's pole vault team -- Dylan Bell, Nick Frawley, Kyle Pater, Cale Simmons, Joey Uhle -- have combined for 15 All-America awards.
 Frawley, who claimed a pair of top-three finishes at the NCAA Outdoor Championships (second in 2008, third in 2010), is the program's most decorated Division I All-American, with four overall selections.